DanialArab/Git/README.md

 <a name="22"></a>
 ### Viewing a Commit

+If we want to see what exactly has been changed in a given commit we use the show command:

  There are two ways to reference a commit:

  + using its unique identifier

         (base) danial@LYVR-G6423233FB:/mnt/c/Users/danial.arab/Desktop/git-course/Moon$ git log --oneline